gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 turned her toward home.

 Most people spent that morning repairing the minor damage the mountain's shudders had caused.
-They talked about Fraederiq: what a shame, so young, what would Gaeston do now, it would be terrible if he started drinking again.
-It was almost with relief that conversation turned to the mountain.
+They talked about Fraederiq---what a shame, so young, what would Gaeston do now, it would be terrible if he started drinking again---but conversation quickly turned to the mountain.
 Where do *you* think we're going?
 And shouldn't we do something, just in case?
 Well no, I don't know what, but surely there's something.
 Yes, I'm sure the captain's thought of all of this, but...

+Erileine finally fled, unable to listen any more.

+She was sitting at the top of the stairs that led down to her grandfather's cottage, watching the unfamiliar peaks and hating herself, when Niquolas said, "Hoy," behind her hesitantly.
+Erileine grunted without lifting her chin off his knees.

+"Whatcha doing?"
+Niquolas asked.

+"Thinking,"

+"Oh."
+There was a pause while Niquolas digested that.
+"What about?"

+Erileine shrugged, then sighed just loud enough to be heard when Niquolas sat down beside her.

+"You ever wonder what it's like down there?" he asked.
+When Erileine didn't answer, Niquolas continued, "All those cities we never see---I bet they don't all look after goats 'n' pull up weeds."

+"Bet they do."
+Erileine wiped her nose on the knee of her trousers.
+"Someone has to."

+"Doesn't mean it has to be us.
+Me and Fraedi...
+Here, look."
+He pulled something dark and hairy out of his shoulder bag and held it out.

+Erileine looked at it sidelong.
+A little larger than her two fists put together, covered in coarse, dark fibers, with scraped-out diamond-shaped eyes and a ragged grin full of carved fangs...
+"What the cake is that?"

+"It's a head," Niquolas said proudly.
+"For a door soldier.
+C'mon, you remember---I was going to trade some of 'em to the Hett for that thing Fraedi wanted."

+"Oh.
+Right."

+"We got the coconuts out of the trash after Departure Eve, and we've been carving them all different ways.
+Well, mostly I've been carving, but a lot of the ideas were Fraedi's.
+He figured we could get half a ring each for them in Gandan, on account of them being novelty items.
+Maybe more, if we had time to make some helmets for them or something."

+"Mm."
+Erileine turned back to the mountains.

+After a moment's hesitation, Niquolas put the coconut head back in his bag.
+"Now that he's...
+Well, I was wondering if..."

+Erileine stood up abruptly.
+"I have to get up to the library," she said.
+"The bookster will be expecting me."

+Niquolas scrambled to his feet.
+"Right."
+He raised a hand in a half-wave to Erileine's back.
+"Suppose that's more important."

+As Erileine reached the first bend in the path, she glanced back.
+Niquolas was still standing at the top of the stairs, staring at the peaks below.
+Suddenly remorseful, Erileine opened her mouth to call out to him, but just as she did, Niquolas threw the carved coconut off the mountain.

 Just after noon, when most people were sitting down to soup and fried squash, a blue and yellow parrot settled on the sill of Bosun Uyves'